valohai/docs/source/howto/code-repository/private-github-repository/index.rst

 Integrating with GitHub
 =======================

-In this guide, we'll link a private GitHub repository to a Valohai project using a deploy key.
+In this guide we will link a private GitHub repository to a Valohai project using a deploy key.

 .. admonition:: Alternative: Authenticate with GitHub Apps
    :class: tip